Metadata: Types

 NISO distinguishes three types of metadata: descriptive, structural, and administrative.
 Descriptive metadata is typically used for discovery and identification, as information to search and locate an object, such as title, authors, subjects, keywords, and publisher.
 Structural metadata describes how the components of an object are organized.
 An example of structural metadata would be how pages are ordered to form chapters of a book.
 Finally, administrative metadata gives information to help manage the source.
 Administrative metadata refers to the technical information, such as file type, or when and how the file was created.
 Two sub-types of administrative metadata are rights management metadata and preservation metadata.
 Rights management metadata explains intellectual property rights, while preservation metadata contains information to preserve and save a resource.

 Statistical data repositories have their own requirements for metadata in order to describe not only the source and quality of the data but also what statistical processes were used to create the data, which is of particular importance to the statistical community in order to both validate and improve the process of statistical data production.

 An additional type of metadata beginning to be more developed is accessibility metadata.
 Accessibility metadata is not a new concept to libraries; however, advances in universal design have raised its profile.
 Projects like Cloud4All and GPII identified the lack of common terminologies and models to describe the needs and preferences of users and information that fits those needs as a major gap in providing universal access solutions.
 Those types of information are accessibility metadata.
-Schema.org has incorporated several accessibility properties based on IMS Global Access for All Information Model Data Element Specification.
-The Wiki page WebSchemas/Accessibility lists several properties and their values.
+The Schema.org website has incorporated several accessibility properties based on IMS Global Access for All Information Model Data Element Specification.
 While the efforts to describe and standardize the varied accessibility needs of information seekers are beginning to become more robust, their adoption into established metadata schemas has not been as developed.
 For example, while Dublin Core (DC)'s "audience" and MARC 21's "reading level" could be used to identify resources suitable for users with dyslexia and DC's "format" could be used to identify resources available in braille, audio, or large print formats, there is more work to be done.